-Her pass to the restricted archive didn’t allow her to check books out from the library or even remove them from that room, so she had to return.
-She made notes, piecing together a better understanding of the author’s work, and checked out a few dense reference texts referred to in passing within the journals.
+Her pass to the restricted archive didn’t allow her to check books out or even remove them from that room, so she had to return.
+Over the next couple days she made notes, piecing together a better understanding of the author’s work, and checked out a few dense reference texts referred to in passing within the journals.
 The ones she had access to, anyway.
 She wanted to pull her pale blonde hair out by the roots.

 Apparently she needed a deeper understanding of the workings of the brain and the immune system.
 Looking at the texts meant for upper-term healing students, with tight-packed text and illustrations she barely understood, she drooped.
 ‘Nothing worth doing is easy, I know.
 But still…this had better turn out extremely amazing,’ she grumbled mentally.
 Truthfully, though, she would be happy with almost any small measure of improvement.

 In Practical Casting, Sebastien took the initiative to approach a girl who she vaguely remembered was a commoner without much prior experience with magic, one term above her.
 “Would you like to partner with me today?” she asked.